-We look forward to seeing you at the 2010 Beekeeping Institute!
+We look forward to seeing you at the 2011 Beekeeping Institute!

-Thursday, May 13
+Thursday, May 12

 is dedicated for those wishing to qualify for the Journeyman, Master, Master Craftsman, or Welsh Honey Judge certifications.
-Time will be available in the afternoon for candidates for the Certified grade to come a day early and practice basic beekeeping skills with an instructor.
+Time will be available on a first-come first-served basis for candidates for the Certified grade to come a day early and practice basic beekeeping skills with an instructor.
 Master Craftsman audits and exam times by advance appointment.